-- 3. The resulting series serves as the dependent variable ln(SALESADJ) in the three econometric models described below. - 4.
-The average of the three model results is then used as a base growth forecast, which is then adjusted to a cash receipts forecast by undoing timing adjustments and adding back the impact of statutory, administrative, and other relevant changes. - 5.
-The current estimation period (which is limited by variable lags) is the second quarter of 1982 through the second quarter of 2013.
+- 4. The average of the three model results is then used as a base growth forecast, which is then adjusted to a cash receipts forecast by undoing timing adjustments and adding back the impact of statutory, administrative, and other relevant changes. - 5.
+The current estimation period (which is limited by variable lags) is the second quarter of 1982 through the second quarter of 2014.